Will.com / Life insurance

-A will tells the world who gets your assets.
-Life insurance makes sure there’s something meaningful to leave.
+A will and trust distribute what you own.
+Life insurance creates something to distribute.
 If people depend on your income, you need both.

-Your will distributes what you own at death — your house, savings, car, belongings.
+Your estate plan distributes what you own: your house, savings, car, belongings.
 But it can’t replace your income or pay off your mortgage.

 If you have young children, a spouse who doesn’t work, or significant debt, the gap between what you own and what your family needs is what life insurance is for.